return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/pcie/internal_h.rst

 bd
     driver's pointer to buffer of receive buffer descriptors (rbd).
     Address size is 32 bit in pre-9000 devices and 64 bit in 9000 devices.
+    In 22560 devices it is a pointer to a list of iwl_rx_transfer_desc's

 bd_dma
     bus address of buffer of receive buffer descriptors (rbd)

+{unnamed_union}
+    anonymous

 used_bd
     *undescribed*

+bd_32
+    *undescribed*

+cd
+    *undescribed*

 used_bd_dma
     *undescribed*

+tr_tail
+    driver's pointer to the transmission ring tail buffer

+tr_tail_dma
+    physical address of the buffer for the transmission ring tail

+cr_tail
+    driver's pointer to the completion ring tail buffer

+cr_tail_dma
+    physical address of the buffer for the completion ring tail

 read
     Shared index to newest available Rx buffer